 Meals ordered through vendors other than Chartwells are capped at $12 per anticipated attendee per event not to exceed a total cost of $3,600 before tax, for food, drinks, catering, gratuity, and delivery. (up to 15 non-students may be included in these costs)

 Drink costs not to exceed $1.50 per 2L of soda or $6 per case of bottled water excluding drinks included with a catering order or provided by Chartwells.
 Gallon beverages cannot exceed $5.
+No canned beverages may be purchase through any vendor including Chartwells.

 Pizza costs not to exceed $6 per pizza for non-Chartwells pizza